IGZOscarArce/angular-firebase/PITCHME.md

 ### What is Firebase?

-Real time database and much more...
+Realtime database and much more...

 - Hosting service
 - Storage service